 What’s your favorite TV show at the moment?
 Favorite music to paint to?

 My favorite TV show is ‘Fringe’ right now.
 I’ve watched it before, but I’m re-watching it again because this it’s a really really good show!
 It’s serious, but there are so many funny things and pop culture references in the show.
 And their special make up is so awesome.
+I can’t believe somebody would want to cancel their cable altogether when there are amazing shows like this that you just can’t get on places like Netflix.
+I get that people want to save money, but surely you’d be better off trying to get a better deal instead of pulling the plug altogether.
+There’s a lot more information here that can help you to save money if you’re not impressed with the bills you receive from cable companies every month.
 For music, most of my list is from movies and TV shows soundtrack, so it’s hard to pick a favorite!
 My newest added music is ‘Can’t Help Falling In Love’ from ‘Blade Runner 2049.’